 - AbortRecord: By default this is set to False.
-If you set it to True, the record will be skipped during replication.
+If you set it to True, the record will be skipped during replication. - DisableReplication: By default this is set to False.
+If you set it to True, the replication will be disabled.

 '''

 ' For each new inserted record, skip the replication if COMPANYNAME = 'TEST'

+'''

+'''

 Public Overrides Sub Record_onBeforeMapping(recSource As IRecord, ByRef AbortRecord As

-Boolean)
+Boolean, ByRef DisableReplication As Boolean)

 Dim obj As Object

 If recSource.OperationType = enmOperationType.Insert Then

 obj = recSource.GetValueAfter("COMPANYNAME")

 If obj Is Nothing OR IsDBNull(obj) Then

 Return

 End If

 If obj.ToString() = "TEST" Then

 AbortRecord = True

 End If

 End If

 End If

 End If

-End If

-End If

-End Sub

 '''

 '''

 // For each new inserted record, skip the replication if COMPANYNAME = 'TEST'

+'''

+'''

-public override void Record_onBeforeMapping(IRecord recSource, ref bool AbortRecord)
+public override void Record_onBeforeMapping(IRecord recSource, ref bool

+AbortRecord, ref bool DisableReplication)

+'''

+'''

 {

 object obj = null;

 if (recSource.OperationType == enmOperationType.Insert) {

 obj = recSource.GetValueAfter("COMPANYNAME");

 if (obj == null | Information.IsDBNull(obj)) {

 return;

 }

 if (obj.ToString() == "TEST") {

 AbortRecord = true;

-}

 }

 }

 }

 '''